Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Numerical Results

 \section{Numerical Results}

-In Sec.VI.A, we evaluate the proposed methods for the IEEE 9-bus system where the traversal algorithm in \cite{an2020stackelberg} is computationally tractable.
-Thus, we are able to validate computationally efficient BPEGA method proposed in Sec.IV by comparing its performance with the traversal algorithm.
-Then in Sec.VI.B, we employ GA methods to analyze performance of the IEEE 39-bus system.
+In Sec.\ref{sec:game-9}, we validate computationally efficient BPEGA method proposed in Sec.{\ref{sec:BPEGA}} by comparing its performance with the traversal algorithm for the IEEE 9-bus system.
+Then in Sec.\ref{sec:game-39}, we employ GA methods to analyze performance of the IEEE 39-bus system.